vivkow/Evolgath/README.md

-# Collaboration in the Field of Evolutionary Game Theory
+# Scientific subfields in the domain of Evolutionary Game Theory
 > This project investigates infuential publications and their connections within the field of evolutionary game theory.

 ## Table of Contents